UPDATED on 10.6.2019 (after the release of OpenShift 4.1): Added information on OpenShift 4.

 - Kubernetes has many distributions, but it’s a project and if something bad happens you can count mostly on community or external experts (in some cases they might be sometimes better than Red Hat support :-) )

-- Kubernetes has many releases per year (4 actually), OpenShift has also many releases, but it falls behind Kubernetes release schedule - currently it’s one release (OpenShift 3.10 includes Kubernetes 1.10 while the newest release at the time of writing of this article is 1.11)
+- Kubernetes has many releases per year (4 actually), OpenShift has also many releases, but it falls behind Kubernetes release schedule - version 3 at the time of writing was far behind (it includes Kubernetes 1.11 while the newest release was 1.14) while version 4 was “only” one release behind and should follow upstream Kubernetes in the future releases

-- As a product OpenShift subscription includes CloudForms that enhance it with its features (e.g. configurable chargeback, monitoring, central provisioning etc.)
+- As a product OpenShift subscription includes CloudForms (only in version 3) that enhance it with its features (e.g. configurable chargeback, monitoring, central provisioning etc.)

 - OKD version is free to use and includes most of the features of its commercial product, but you cannot buy a support nor you cannot use Red Hat based official images